-Ally says SEC asked for info in probe
+Ally says SEC requested documents in car-loan probe

 Ally Financial Inc. said the U.S. Securities and Exchange Commission approached the company for information in a probe of lending to car buyers with spotty credit.